 Many people think that they can take on electrical repairs on their own, although there are some small projects that the average homeowner can handle, many of the more complex residential electrical repairs, installations, and upgrades should only be handled by an experienced, licensed electrician.
 Having a licensed, bonded, and highly recommended Fort Mill or Charlotte electrician will make the installation, repair, or upgrade project safer as well as make it a smoother and less stressful process.

 If you have never hired an electrical contractor in Charlotte or Fort Mill before, here are some easy tips and steps to follow to ensure finding the right person for the job.
 However, we are confident that Father and Son Electric Service Co. will not only be a company that ensures that all of the necessary steps are taken, but the company to surpass your expectations as well.

 Get Recommendations From Local Businesses and Respected Friends

 Before you even start calling the electrical companies themselves, get some recommendations.
 You can talk to businesses that have just had work done and ask about the electricians that worked with them on their project.
 Speak to neighbors and friends in the local area as well.
 This is especially important if you need residential electrical work.
 Some electricians are excellent in a business setting but are not as recommended in a personal home.

 Get Estimates From the Electrical Companies Themselves

-Call Father & Son Electric Services Co. and several other companies as well.
+Call Father and Son Electric Services Co. and several other companies as well.
 Make sure that you ask for an estimate for residential electric or commercial electric work, and be prepared to give details about the project.
-Things you will need to know for your estimate include: approximate size of the project, number of outlets needed/wanted per room and how old the home or business structure might be.
+Things you will need to know for your estimate include: approximate size of the project, number of outlets needed/wanted per room, and how old the home or business structure might be.
 When you call Father and Son you will be given prompt, courteous service as well as a free estimate right over the phone.
 You will also not be pressured into committing to the project right then and there.

 Hiring a Commercial Electrician